 Can we use all the context information that we know about our customers (like age, gender, customer type, value, history, etc.) in the modeling?

 Yes.
 This is available as part of a customized program.

 We support all major languages and many of the less common languages spoken in the world.

 Is there a minimum number of responses needed to feed the AI engine?

 Not really.
 If you have just 100 responses, we will use a maximum of five content codes (driver categories).
 If we have more customer responses available, then we will develop a more elaborate codebook.

 Can we as a client give you input on which content categories are most important to us?

 Definitely.
 We will leverage any suggestions that you can offer from past research or industry knowledge.

-Does is also work in a B2B context?
+Does it also work in a B2B context?

 Yes.
 B2B audiences can be very different.
-Often they even even higher response rates and give more not less details in an open end questions.
-In case they are resistent to answer, we probe for more elaboration.
-Research show that with NPS-style surveys respondents truly enjoy answering.
+Often they have even higher response rates and give more details in an open-end question.
+In case they are resistant to answer, we probe for more elaboration.
+Research shows that with NPS-style surveys respondents truly enjoy answering.
 There is no better way of surveying a broad audience of customers.